IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 By default, the IBM Concert Build manifest file is generated in the `tempPackageDir` and named `concert_build_manifest.yaml`.

+## Publishing interfaces

+The CLI option `applicationFolderPath` is used to point to the application's Git repository on z/OS Unix System Services.
+When specified, this parameter enables the PackageBuildOutputs with additional capabilities, like the packaging of object decks and Include Files based on their usage.

+When this CLI option is provided, the script will search for an [Application Descriptor file](https://github.com/IBM/dbb-git-migration-modeler/?tab=readme-ov-file#output-files), named `applicationDescriptor.yml` and located at the root level of the application's Git repository.
+This file contains information on the usage of each artifact of the application: programs can be "internal submodules" or "service submodule" if statically linked by other programs, include files can be public or shared, if referenced by programs from other applications.

+If an Application Descriptor file is found, the required information is leveraged, to include in the created archive:
+- the object decks that were created during the previous build process, when they are issued from a program that is identified as an "internal submodule" or a "service submodule".
+- the public or shared includes files present in the application's Git repository.

+These artifacts are placed in the `include` subfolder of the archive, within specific subfolders to segregate artifacts based on their nature:
+- the `lib` subfolder contains artifacts that are private to the application:
+     - the `lib/bin` subfolder contains object decks that the application is statically linking for its internal usage.
+     - the `lib/src` subfolder contains the include files that were classified as private to the application.
+- the `include/src` subfolder contains the public artifacts that other programs can reference:
+     - the `include/bin` subfolder contains the object decks that other programs can statically link.
+     - the `include/src` subfolder contains the public and shared include files, that other programs can reference.

+When used in conjunction with [baseline packages](#baseline-packages), it is possible to have an archive that contains all the interfaces of an application, combining previous versions of object decks (when they have not changed) with the newest material that was just built or changed in the application's Git repository.

+## Baseline Packages

+The CLI option `baselinePackage` can be used to specify a path to an existing package on z/OS Unix System Services.
+This package will then be used as a baseline, on which new artifacts documented in the provided build report(s) will be copied, potentially replacing the content of the baseline package.

+During the packaging process, the baseline package is expanded.
+The `include` subfolder remains intact and contains artifacts that represent interfaces of the application, that other applications can consume or reference (typically, public/shared Include Files like COBOL copybooks, and object decks that are statically linked by "consuming" loadmodules).
+All other subfolders are removed.

 ## Useful reference material